GatorEthics/QAZPLM/README.md

 # QAZPLM

 The QAZPLM Program demonstrates hidden biases in the inferences made by larger scale algorithms.
 It does this, indirectly, by asking users to enter as many random letters on their keyboard during four 15-second trials.
 The program then summarizes the results from each trial, determining what portion of a user's keystrokes were on the left, middle, or right side of the keyboard.
-These results are than written to a CSV for further analysis.
+These results are then written to a CSV for further analysis.

 With this, the computer then makes an inference regarding what handedness the user is.
 The user's decisions or unnoticed hand bias will determine the computer's handedness inference.